The Census, a Valuable Research Aid

 Which Census Schedules Can You Access?

 There is a seventy-two year restriction on public access to the census records, for privacy of persons still living.
 When that law was enacted, it was fairly rare for people to live as long as seventy-two years.
 Today, however, it is commonplace, and I know at least a couple of people who have found themselves listed in the 1940 census, which was just released in 2012.

 Think about what that means for researchers of family history: make up any set of age numbers for anyone born around or within that decade.
 They would have to live an additional seventy-two years past their age at the time before they could access that document.

 Taking it to a personal level, I am not in that census.
-I will show up as a two-year-old child in the 1950 accounting, which in turn will not be released until 2020.
-I’m just one birthday away from turning seventy at this writing.
-If my health holds out, I will be nearly eighty by then, and still interested.
+I will show up as a two-year-old child in the 1950 accounting, which in turn will not be released until 2022.
+I’m just one birthday away from turning 73 at this writing.
+If my health holds out, I will be 74 by then, and still interested.
 The 1960 census records will not be released until 2032, at which time I will be 84, if I'm still living, or if I have not become feeble or senile.